kanuleader/CV_latex/README.md

 resume using LaTeX

-- install texmaker on linx
+- install texmaker on linux
 - build to make resume with pdf' format